MEETING PERSONAL AND FAMILY NEEDS

 - In your case, perhaps a simple cash bonus plan based on the company’s profitability would be a sufficient incentive for the employee to stay after you leave.

-c.
-If you do issue stock to a key employee, make sure there is a mechanism for fixing the value of the stock in the event you decide you want or need to buy back the stock from your employeed.
+- If you do issue stock to a key employee, make sure there is a mechanism for fixing the value of the stock in the event you decide you want or need to buy back the stock from your employeed.
 A shareholder–even a minority shareholder–has substantial rights.

 - Majority shareholders owe minority shareholders certain rights and obligations imposed by lawe.
 Any shareholder has, by law, rights to access your company’s books and records; the right to be informed about the financial condition of the company (including your salary and perks); and often a right to be consulted and given the opportunity to vote on major decisions of the company

 Reasons TO ISSUE Stock to a Key Employee:

 - It ties the key employee to the company by making him or her a part of the company.
 The employee pays for the ownership, thus investing, quite literally, himself or herself into the company.